Move Any Mountain

 "Move Any Mountain" is a song by Scottish electronic music group the Shamen, first released under the title "Pro›gen".
-With an official remix by the Beatmasters, the song was re-released in the UK in summer 1991 and was their first top-10 single, reaching number four in the UK Singles Chart.
-It was included on the band's second album, En-Tact (1990), and is also their only top-40 hit in the US, where the song peaked at number 38 on the Billboard Hot 100 in February 1992.
+With an official remix by the Beatmasters, the song was re-released in the UK in summer 1991 by One Little Indian and was their first top-10 single, reaching number four in the UK Singles Chart.
+It was included on the band's fourth album, En-Tact (1990), and is also their only top-40 hit in the US, where the song peaked at number 38 on the Billboard Hot 100 in February 1992.
+Its accompanying music video was filmed in Tenerife, Spain.

 Release

 In response to demand for remixes from fans, the band released the entire sample list and a number of remixes on the album Progeny, which at the time meant the single and album release of the track made it the only record to chart on both UK Singles and Album Charts at the same time.

 The track was used for the entrance of Team Scotland during the opening ceremony of the 2014 Commonwealth Games at Celtic Park in Glasgow.
 The lyrics of the first verse also appeared as Super Hans' wedding vows in the second episode of the ninth series of Peep Show.

 The cover includes the kanji 山 (yama, meaning mountain).